dsebastien/regForm/backend/README.md

     * because in that case it's more probably there won't be slots left once they confirm their e-mail

 The user submits the form

-TODO implement

-* the application checks if there are enough remaining slots (API call)
-  * if not, the application warns the user
 * if the user has chosen to be added to the waiting list
-      * the request is sent
-    * if the user has chosen not to be added to the waiting list
-      * an information message is displayed: "no slots available but you can request to be added to the wait list"
-  * if yes, the request is sent as JSON
 * the application passes the token along when it sends requests: X_Authorization: Bearer <token>

 Example requests: